-The student handbook is written with you in mind, to answer questions and explain the campus policies that will be enforced.
-If you are not clear on any point, please ask.
+This student handbook is written with you in mind, to answer questions, explain campus policies that are enforced, and briefly describe the services available to our students.
+If you are not clear on any point, just stop by for more information.

-May God bless you this year in all that you undertake.
+May God bless you in all you undertake.